matplotlib/matplotlib/INSTALL.rst

 with the same compiler.

-Since there is no canonical Windows package manager, the methods for building freetype, zlib, and libpng from source code are documented as a build script at `matplotlib-winbuild <https://github.com/jbmohler/matplotlib-winbuild>`_.
+Since there is no canonical Windows package manager, the methods for building FreeType, zlib, and libpng from source code are documented as a build script at `matplotlib-winbuild <https://github.com/jbmohler/matplotlib-winbuild>`_.

-There are a few possibilities to build matplotlib on Windows:
+There are a few possibilities to build Matplotlib on Windows:

 * Wheels via `matplotlib-winbuild <https://github.com/jbmohler/matplotlib-winbuild>`_
 * Wheels by using conda packages